 Psychotherapy & Somatic Practice is an ongoing, regular process that involves the development of a solid therapeutic relationship.
 In order to develop the trusting relationship necessary to do this work it is important that we meet with regular frequency, on an ongoing basis.
 Once we have established that we will work together, I would suggest making a commitment to the frequency and times of the sessions.
 Psychotherapy and touch sessions are more effective when the sessions are regularly attended.

 How much will I be expected to reveal?

 This is your choice.
 We will go at your pace, in your time.
 At first, you may not feel comfortable sharing some parts of your story or experience.
-Over time, as trust develops between us, you may feel more comfortable revealing more of your vulnerabilities.
+Over time, as trust develops between us, you may feel more comfortable revealing more of yourself – your feelings and vulnerabilities.
 The more open you can be, the more potential there is for learning and growth.
 I will help you to slow the story down so that we can pay close attention to the details that you may not have previously considered.
 The details often tell us a great deal and can make a big difference to how we understand what is going on for you.

-How will I know if the therapy is working?
+How will I know if therapy is working?

 If you feel heard, understood and supported during our work together, therapy is off to a good start.
 If you are feeling more connected to your body, your emotions and yourself – in ways you didn’t notice before, this is a good sign.
 If you are gaining new insights about yourself and your relationships, this can be an indication that you are on the right track.
 If you find yourself leaving therapy sessions going over the material we have discussed and feeling like someone is really starting to “get” you, chances are therapy is being helpful.